sulfuror/rescript-sh/README.md

 **Why the `datefile`?**

 The `datefile` is created by the script in the first run.
-This file will also be inside `/.local/tmp` and it will be called `datefile_nameofscript`.
+This file will be placed inside `.rescript/config` and it will be called `datefile_nameofscript`.
 Why is it there?
 I liked the way my script was but I really didn't wanted to do the `check`, `forget` and `prune` commands every day or even in every run of the script.
 So, I find a way to play with the dates to make this happen and it was creating a